2027 수특 영독연 1강 변형문제 (1-6번)

 Exercise 1 감정 표현의 맥락성

-Research on the universality of facial expressions suggests that the socialization of affect involves interactions between situational variables and a finite repertoire ____ human emotions whose meanings are at least roughly synonymous among all members of the species.
+Research on the universality of facial expressions suggests that the socialization of affect involves interactions between situational variables ____ a finite repertoire of human emotions whose meanings are at least roughly synonymous among all members of the species.

-The fact that it is possible to construct a list of "basic," universally recognizable emotions derives not only from a species-specific repertoire of facial expressions, but perhaps more fundamentally from a larger set of human expressive behaviors, including laughter and crying as well as bodily movements and ____
+The fact that it is possible to construct a list of "basic," universally recognizable emotions derives not only from a ____ repertoire of facial expressions, but perhaps more fundamentally from a larger set of human expressive behaviors, including laughter and crying as well as bodily movements and postures.

 As elements in the human communicative function, they create ____ necessity of response from the environment while also being shaped by it.